Click here to learn more about CUE’s grants for new-generation artists living and working on the margins.Read More

 Balu is supported to create a 4-track South Asian infused R&B EP using original beatbox compositions as instrumentals.

 Cody Escuyos is supported to create Neat Little Boxes, an interactive video installation meant to examine the way trauma is stored in our bodies and minds.

-Calvin Leveille and James Waters are supported to produce The House That Dripped Blood--a graphic novel about the relationship between two rural gay Indigenous men revisiting their condemned hometown to hide from the consequences of their misled lives.
+Calvin Leveille and James Graham are supported to produce The House That Dripped Blood--a graphic novel about the relationship between two rural gay Indigenous men revisiting their condemned hometown to hide from the consequences of their misled lives.

 Chason Yeboah is supported to create a performance piece that brings attention to the ridiculousness of the “dick pic”.
 The performance includes a hand made suit that will contain 30+ crocheted penises.

 D. Hart is supported to create a 6-song EP entitled All In My Head which will incorporate Motown and Funk with Hip-Hop.